anoopvijayan-9074000912/anoopvijayan-9895.github.io/event-backend/README.md

 This is an event management project backend which has the following prerequisites:

-1. Node.JS for handling Admin and User requests to and fro.
+1. Node.JS + Express.JS for handling Admin and User requests.

 2. My sql command line 8.0 CE